 This section of your proposal provides the context for your project.
-The needs defined in this section should provide the foundation for your later discussion of the brownfields project, planned community engagement and partnerships, and the ways the project will ultimately benefit your community.
+The needs defined in this section should provide the foundation for your later discussion of the brownfields project, planned community engagement and partnerships, and the ways the project will ultimately benefit your community (both outputs and outcomes).
+This section of your narrative should describe your community, identify a target area within your community, discuss the impacts from brownfields and other environmental issues, and discuss the community's economic condition and challenges.

 a.
-Target Area and Brownfields
+Target Community and Brownfields

-i.
 Community and Target Area Descriptions

-Include a brief description of your city, town, or geographic area to provide the reader some background on its cultural and industrial history that establishes the context for your brownfield challenges.
-Within this larger geographic area, identify and describe a specific area where you plan to perform assessment activities; such as a neighborhood, district, corridor, census tract, or other locality.
-Depending on the scope and design of your project, one or more target areas may be presented.
+Include a brief description of your city, town, or geographic area to provide the reader background on its cultural and industrial history that establishes the context for your brownfield challenges.

-ii.
+Within this larger geographic area, identify and describe the specific area where you plan to perform cleanup activities; such as a neighborhood, district, corridor, census tract, or other locality.

 Demographic Information and Indicators of Need